Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): An interpolation algorithm

-\begin{theorem} If $A\wedge B$ is \AXDTI-inconsistent, then the above loop terminates.\footnote{It goes without saying that the Loop must be executed in a fair way, i.e. that for every triple $c_1,c_2, k$ there should be a step where the triple is taken into consideration (if the algorithm does not stop earlier).} \end{theorem} \begin{proof} Suppose that the loop does not terminate and let $A'=(A_1', A_2')$ and $B'=(B_1', B_2')$ be the separated pairs obtained after infinitely many executions of the loop (they are the union of the pairs obtained in each step).
+\begin{theorem} If $A\wedge B$ is \AXDTI-inconsistent, then the above loop terminates. \end{theorem} \begin{proof} Suppose that the loop does not terminate and let $A'=(A_1', A_2')$ and $B'=(B_1', B_2')$ be the separated pairs obtained after infinitely many executions of the loop (they are the union of the pairs obtained in each step).
 Notice that both $A'$ and $B'$ are fully instantiated.\footnote{ On the other hand, the joined pair $(A'_1\cup B'_1, A'_2\cup B'_2)$ is not even 0-instantiated. } We claim that $(A', B')$ is \AXDTI-consistent (contradicting the assumption that $(A, B)$ was already \AXDTI-inconsistent).

 Since no contradiction was found, by compactness of first-order logic, $A'_2\cup B'_2$ has a $T_I\cup\EUF$-model $\cM$ (below we treat index and element variables occurring in $A, B$ as free constants and the array variables occurring in $A, B$ as free unary function symbols). $\cM$ is a two-sorted structure (the sorts are \INDEX and \ELEM) endowed for every array variable $a$ occurring in $A, B$ of a function $a^\cM:\INDEX^\cM \longrightarrow \ELEM^\cM$.
 In addition, $\INDEX^\cM$ is a model of $T_I$.
 We build three $\AXDTI$-structures $\cA, \cB, \cC$ and two embeddings $\mu_1:\cC\longrightarrow \cA$, $\mu_2:\cC\longrightarrow\cB$ such that $\cA\models A'$, $\cB\models B'$ and such that for every common variable $x$ we have $\mu_1(x^\cC)=x^\cA$ and $\mu_2(x^\cC)=x^\cB$.
 The consistency of $A'\cup B'$ then follows from the amalgamation Theorem~\ref{thm:axd_amalg}.
 The two structures $\cA, \cB$ are obtained by taking the full functional model induced by the restriction of $\cM$ to the interpretation of $A$-terms and $B$-terms (respectively) of sort $\INDEX, \ELEM$ and then by applying Lemma~\ref{lem:extension}; the construction of $\cC$ requires some subtleties, to be detailed in Appendix~\ref{sec:app}, where the full proof of the theorem is provided. \eop \end{proof}